wenjie1991/cfosdb/README.md

 ## Other json files

-The files useful for frontend have been moved to `frontend/src/assets/`.
+The files useful for frontend is in `frontend/src/assets/`.